Isaac12x/ChatPedia/README.md

 imported from expedia.

-iOS app: works for iphone and for ipad.
+This iOS app works for iphone and for ipad.

-Writen on 26-28/02/2016
+Writen between the 26th and 28th of February 2016.